anjushuu/anjushuu/README.md

--  <font size="4"> good day to you dear traveller 🗺️ </font>
+# good day to you dear traveller 🗺️ !!
--

 - 👋 hi there, you can call me rachel, and welcome to my little planet 🎶
 - 👀 i’m interested in drawing, writing, psychology, and literature; i'm currently reading the hobbit for my eng class 🧝‍♀️
 - 🌱 i'm fairly familiar with python and java, and for this month, my goals are to learn javascript and css!
 - 📫 you can reach me at my email: rt.racheltang@gmail.com, always available to respond to new messages :)
-- 📓 i like to track some life bits on [my notion](https://solid-tile-10b.notion.site/eb601fa5677c4ee0a180b88167afb5cc)
+- 📓 i like to track some life bits on <a href="https://solid-tile-10b.notion.site/eb601fa5677c4ee0a180b88167afb5cc" target="_blank">my notion!</a> it's still a work in progress 🙇
 - currently looking for :sparkles: *Software Engineering Internships for 2022* :sparkles:

-<font size ="4"> check out my socials for cool content 📱</font>
+# check out my socials for cool content 📱
 - [linkedin](https://www.linkedin.com/in/rachel-tang-112a20223/)
 <!---
 anjushuu/anjushuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.